Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 3. Enter your **REST API Key**.
 4. Enter your **Braze App Identifier API Key**.
 5. **Create & Update Users** creates users in Braze and update the properties of existing users when an Amplitude Identify API call is made.
-      1. To create and update users, toggle Create & Update Users to Enabled.
+      1. To create and update users, toggle **Create & Update Users** to **Enabled**.
-      2. To select user properties to send, expand the Specify user properties to send panel, and select properties to forward.
+      2. To select user properties to send, expand the **Specify user properties to send** panel, and select properties to forward.
 If you don't select any properties here, Amplitude doesn't include any.
       3. Check the **Update Users Only** box to not create users if they don't exist when forwarding Identify API calls.
 If you're sending alias-only user profiles, this field shouldn't be checked.
 If **Update Users Only** is checked, your alias-only user profiles won't be created in Braze.
 More information available in the [Braze API documentation](https://www.braze.com/docs/api/objects_filters/user_attributes_object).
 6. **Send Events** sends events ingested by Amplitude to Braze.
       1. To send an event, toggle **Send Events** to **Enabled**.